"It's tremendously exciting": NASA astronauts counting down to historic launch aboard SpaceX Crew Dragon this week

 Hurley and Behnken received extra training to help Cassidy with on-board research and Behnken, a spacewalk veteran, may join Cassidy for one or more high-priority excursions to install new solar array batteries and/or complete outfitting of a European experiment platform.

 But it's not yet known how long the Crew Dragon mission might actually last.
-The longest the capsule assigned to Hurley and Behnken can remain in orbit is about 120 days due to predicted degradation of the Crew Dragon's solar cells from exposure to atomic oxygen in the space environment.
+The longest the capsule assigned to Hurley and Behnken can remain in orbit is about 120 days due to predicted degradation of the Crew Dragon's solar cells from exposure to atomic oxygen in the extreme upper atmosphere.

 The actual performance of the arrays in orbit, along with forecasts for the offshore landing zone, will factor into the eventual return date.
 Whenever they come home, they'll have to contend with initial re-adaptation to gravity after splashdown while strapped into a bobbing crew capsule.
 It will be the first ocean landing for U.S. astronauts since the 1975 Apollo-Soyuz Test Project mission.